LeahHirst/nospace/README.md

 In addition to types, Nospace provides lexical aliasing of spaces with zero-width spaces (`​`), tabs with zero-width non-joiners (`‌`), and feed lines with zero-width joiners (`‍`).
 These changes allow for the creation of zero-width, single lined programs for worsened readability.

+Try out Nospace in your browser at [the playground](https://nospacelang.org/play)!

 ## Hello world

 The following is a simple hello world program in Nospace: